 The Chinese character ‘wai’ can be translated to “outside” or ‘foreign’.
 Hence, the word is meant to describe someone who comes from outside (from a different country), and sounds somewhat intimate (on a friendship level).

 This is how the word has been used for many years, however there has been a massive shift in the perception and usage of the word and this change is worth discussing.

 An interesting study on the word ‘laowai’

-The perception and usage of the word ‘laowai’
+What is the perception and usage of the word ‘laowai’?

 Context also plays an important role in the perception of the word.
 Here we shall look at a few examples to illustrate the usage of the word ‘laowai’.
 While I can think of many sentences I’ve heard the word ‘laowai’ in myself, one’s memory is prone to failures and misremembering.
 Hence to provide firsthand recorded evidence why the perception of this word is perceived in so many different ways, I shall give examples extracted from the Center for Chinese Linguistics PKU corpus (CCL corpus).

 In the following example, there are no indications of ‘negative’ usage such as accompanying words or a ‘negative’ meaning to the sentence as a whole.

 "...Later foreigners who came to China tipped the Chinese waiters out of Western habits..."

 In this example we see the usage of the measure word ‘wei’ which in contrast to ‘ge’ indicates respect and elevates the social status of the person.